 Going to the office is fast becoming a thing of the past for a large percentage of the world’s population.
-Interestingly, the available data indicates working remotely, or outside the office, is becoming the norm in many professions.
+Interestingly, the available data indicates working remotely or outside the office, is becoming the norm in many professions.

-A combination of new technology; changing attitudes about work, and labor shortages in some fields is making remote work easier than ever before.
+A combination of new technology, changing attitudes about work, and labor shortages in some fields are making remote work more accessible than ever before.
 Both employers and employees are embracing remote work because of its benefits.

 Lower costs, increased efficiency, higher productivity, greater employee satisfaction, higher morale, and reduced stress are just a few of the benefits from remote work.
 Given those benefits, employers of all shapes and sizes are embracing remote work.

 78 Surprising Trends & Statistics in Remote Work

 Here are 78 statistics and commentaries that show the popularity of remote work and offer a glimpse of the growing popularity of remote work.